philips-software/roslyn-analyzers/README.md

 # Still on Visual Studio 2017?

-If you are still working with Visual Studio 2017, use the 1.0.x versions of the analyzers.
+If you are still working with Visual Studio 2017, use the 1.0.x versions of the analyzers...